Keystone Resort: 1990s

 In 1990, Keystone entered the detachable industry as Doppelmayr constructed two high speed quads to replace aging lifts on Dercum Mountain.
-The Peru Express lift replaced a Heron Poma double, providing nonstop access from the Mountain House base area to the Packsaddle Bowl and west side of the mountain.
+The Peru Express lift replaced a Heron Poma double, providing access from the Mountain House base area to the Packsaddle Bowl and the west side of the mountain.
 It was supplemented by the Montezuma Express lift, which replaced a Yan triple chairlift and provided access to all trails on the upper and central part of Dercum Mountain.

 In 1991, Keystone opened an expansion into the Outback, located beyond North Peak.
 Doppelmayr constructed three new lifts to service the expansion.
 A two-way gondola, known as the Outpost Gondola, was built from the summit of Dercum Mountain over to North Peak.
-Within the expansion, a new high speed quad known as the Outback Express was built to service the Outback trails, and a fixed grip quad known as Wayback was built to service two access trails leading to the Outback as well as provide egress from the area.
+A new high speed quad known as the Outback Express was built to service the Outback trails, and a fixed-grip quad known as the Wayback was built to service two access trails leading to the Outback as well as provide egress from the area.

 In 1996, Vail Resorts announced plans to acquire Keystone and Breckenridge's parent company Ralston Resorts Inc. from Ralston Purina.
 The merger was approved by the U.S. Department of Justice on January 3, 1997.

 In 1997, the Erickson triple chairlift on Dercum Mountain was removed and replaced with a new Doppelmayr high speed quad, named the Summit Express, running parallel to the River Run Gondola for its entire length.
-That same year, a new triple chairlift known as Ranger was built to open up a learning area at the summit of Dercum Mountain.
+That same year, a new triple chairlift known as the Ranger was built to open up a learning area at the summit of Dercum Mountain.

 In 1998, the Santiago Express was built to replace the Santiago triple chairlift on North Peak.

-2000s
+2000s to 2020s

 In 2000, the original Ruby (then Teller) lift was removed and replaced with a high speed six pack.
 The Ruby Express was constructed by Poma and provided faster egress out of North Peak and the Outback.

 In 2008, the River Run Gondola, nearing 22 years of continuous service, was retired and replaced with a new gondola.
-Doppelmayr constructed the replacement River Run Gondola, which had its base area terminal moved from adjacent to the Summit Express to a new location across the river, shortening the walking distance for guests.
-The new gondola also features a mid-station, allowing guests to upload or download from midway up Dercum Mountain, as well as service a new learning area.
+Doppelmayr constructed the replacement River Run Gondola, which had its base area terminal moved from adjacent to the Summit Express to a new location across the river, closer to the main Keystone Village, River Run Village.
+The new gondola also features a mid-station, allowing guests to upload or download from midway up Dercum Mountain, as well as a new learning area.

-2010s

 In 2014, the Outback Express was given a capacity upgrade to 2,400 pph, using chairs transferred over from the Peru Express and Montezuma Express lifts.

 For the 2017 season, Keystone built their second high speed six pack, bringing in Leitner-Poma to replace the Montezuma Express lift.
-Parts from the old lift were relocated to Beaver Creek Resort and used to construct their Red Buffalo Express.
+Parts from the old lift were relocated to Beaver Creek Resort and used to construct the Red Buffalo Express.